mdn/content/files/en-us/web/api/element/index.md

 - {{DOMxRef("Element.getAttributeNodeNS()")}}
   - : Retrieves the node representation of the attribute with the specified name and namespace, from the current node and returns it as an {{DOMxRef("Attr")}}.
 - {{DOMxRef("Element.getAttributeNS()")}}
-  - : Retrieves the value of the attribute with the specified name and namespace, from the current node and returns it as an {{jsxref("Object")}}.
+  - : Retrieves the value of the attribute with the specified namespace and name from the current node and returns it as a string.
 - {{DOMxRef("Element.getBoundingClientRect()")}}
   - : Returns the size of an element and its position relative to the viewport.
 - {{domxref("Element.getBoxQuads()")}} {{experimental_inline}}